Additive interaction modelling using I-priors: Introduction

+I-priors are equally suitable for parametric and nonparametric regressions.
+We show via simulations that, with univariate covariates and linear effects, that is, for saturated model $y=f(x)+\ve$ where

+and in the settings we investigated, the I-prior methodology has typically higher probability of selecting the correct hierarchical model than competing methods such as lasso, spike-and-slab, or $g$-priors.
+However, the I-prior methodology can also straightforwardly be used in more general settings, which the competing methods cannot.

-The present paper complements \citeA{bergsma20}, which covers the case of a single, possibly multidimensional covariate.
-In this case there is a single scale parameter, and the RKHS framework suffices, whereas in the present paper we require the possibly indefinite RKKSs.
-In the previous paper, more details are given on the I-prior derivation, and a generalization of I-priors to a broad class of statistical models is given in the appendix.
-The relation with competing methods is outlined, including $g$-priors, Jeffreys and reference priors, and Fisher kernels.
+The present paper extends \citet{bergsma20}, which covers the case of a single, possibly multidimensional covariate.
+In this case there is a single scale parameter for which the RKHS framework suffices, whereas in the present paper we require possibly indefinite RKKSs.
+The latter paper outlines the relation with competing methods, including $g$-priors (which can be viewed as I-priors for linear regression functions when the covariate space is equipped with Mahalanobis distance), Jeffreys and reference priors, and Fisher kernels.
 A detailed comparison with Tikhonov regularization is given, with particular detail on the relation with cubic spline smoothing.
-It is explained how I-priors work when the regression functions are linear, or when they are assumed to lie in the fractional Brownian motion RKHS, and it is explained in some detail why this is a particularly attractive RKHS for I-prior modelling.
+It is explained how I-priors work when the regression functions are linear, or when they are assumed to lie in the fractional Brownian motion RKHS.

-\citeA{jamil18} provides a number of extensions to the present methodology, including probit and logit models using a fully Bayes approach, Bayesian variable selection using I-priors, and Nystr\"om approximations for speeding up the I-prior methodology.
-Furthermore, he contributed a user friendly R package \texttt{iprior} \cite{jamil19package}, further described in \citeA{jb19}.